Ruffmantom/weather-app/README.md

     })
 }
 ```
-### Riley had also helped a ton!
+### My TA had also helped a ton!
 Hyped for all the help and being able to understand how it all works and came together. this was a really in depth HW really had to think this one through a ton.

 ---